 Safe handling and release refers to using best practice methods for dealing with bycatch species, to maximise their chances of survival after interacting with fishing gear.
 It can also include vessel manoeuvring to avoid taking bycatch species, for example, avoiding setting purse seines on whale sharks.
 Illustrated Guides and more general literature have been collected in the BMIS.

 Side-setting requires the longline hook setting operation to move to the side of the vessel.
 Birds are unable or unwilling to forage for bait close to the side of a vessel.
 Additionally, side-setting avoids setting baited hooks into the propeller wash, which slows the sink rate of stern set hooks.
+It has limited proven efficacy in reducing seabird bycatch (in Hawaiian tuna and swordfish fisheries) and must be used in combination with line weighting and streamer lines.

 Sliding Leads are an alternative to leaded swivels.
 They are designed to increase branch line sink rates (to get baited hooks rapidly out of the range of feeding seabirds) and protect crew safety.
 Sliding Leads slide away from crew during bite offs or when the line breaks under tension, thereby greatly reducing the incidence of dangerous fly-backs towards the vessel, as can occur with leaded swivels.

 The Smart Tuna Hook system prevents hooking of seabirds and turtles during line setting by protecting a baited hook with a metal shield, which is held in place with a biodegradable pin.
 The pin dissolves once the hook is below the feeding depth of seabirds (25 m) and turtles (100 m).
 Once the pin dissolves, the shield is released and the baited hook is ready for fishing.
+It is considered a best practice mitigation measure (ACAP 2023).

 Note: The similarly named 'Smart Hook' is a hook designed to deter sharks from approaching longline baits; see 'Magnetic, E+ metals and Electrical deterrents'.